Many writers and authors are either confused or not aware of their obligations when it comes to sales tax.

 Remember, it is the business owner that is responsible for collecting and remitting the sales tax to the authorities.

 Finally, remember that sales tax is here to stay.
 There is no running away from it.
 Sales tax is a fact of retail life for book writers in many U.S. states.
-To avoid the closure of your business, writers should collect and remit the correct sales tax on their books and other products.
+To avoid the closure of your business, they should collect and remit the correct sales tax on their books and other products.